Election Watchers

 KNOW THE RULES & COMPLETE SECRETARY OF STATE TRAINING

-The Colorado Secretary of State provides information, rules and state statute pertaining to the appointment and function of election watchers.
+The Colorado Secretary of State provides information, rules and state statute about the appointment and function of watchers.

-The State Watcher Training Course is also available on the SOS website.
+The State Watcher Training Course is also on the SOS website.

 Watcher Training Course